Scaling limit of multi-type invariant measures via the directed landscape: Introduction

-(4) Control of exit point deviations on the scale of the KPZ wandering exponent $2/3$ have turned out quite useful in KPZ work.
-Hence, these estimates have been studied a great deal, with both integrable and non-integrable techniques.
-The seminal coupling work on exit points of stationary LPP, \cite{Cator-Groeneboom-06}, provided polynomial probability bounds of order $CM^{-3}$ in Poisson continuum LPP.
+(4) Control of exit point deviations on the scale of the KPZ wandering exponent $2/3$ have turned out quite useful in KPZ work, motivating these estimates be studied a great deal.
+The first to study transversal fluctuations of geodesics for a model in the KPZ universality class was Johansson \cite{Johansson-2000}, who identified the $\f{2}{3}$ fluctuation exponent for Poisson LPP.
+The seminal coupling work on exit points of stationary LPP, \cite{Cator-Groeneboom-06}, provided polynomial bounds of order $CM^{-3}$ for the probability that the exit point in Poisson continuum LPP to $(N,N)$ from a stationary initial condition is greater than $MN^{2/3}$.
 Bounds of this order were then obtained in exponential lattice LPP by \cite{Balazs-Cator-Seppalainen-2006}.
-Much research followed on stationary exponential LPP.
 Refinements of \cite{Balazs-Cator-Seppalainen-2006} appeared in \cite{Pimentel-18,Pimentel-21a,Sepp_lecture_notes}.
-Bounds on exit points also give control of coalescence times of semi-infinite geodesics, without integrable inputs \cite{pimentel2016, Seppalainen-Shen-2020}.
+An improvement of the probability upper bound to $e^{-CM^2}$ was achieved in \cite{Ferrari-Occelli-18, Ferrari-Ghosal-Nejjar-19} by combining the methods of the coupling technique used in \cite{Cator-Groeneboom-06,Balazs-Cator-Seppalainen-2006} with estimates from random matrix theory \cite{Baik-BenArous-Peche-2005}.
+Bounds on exit points also give control of coalescence times of semi-infinite geodesics, which can be accomplished by utilizing the Burke property of solvable models from equilibrium initial data \cite{pimentel2016, Seppalainen-Shen-2020}.